2024–present Serbian anti-corruption protests: 1 February Novi Sad protest

 In the evening hours, marching students reached Novi Sad, where they were welcomed by thousands of local residents.
 Together, they held a vigil at the Novi Sad railway station, with 15 minutes of silence.
 Over a hundred taxi drivers from Belgrade announced a departure on 2 February at 1 pm from Nikola Tesla Airport, in order to transport students back from Novi Sad free of charge.

 In Belgrade, employees of the public transit company GSP Belgrade announced a protest for 5 February, demanding that the mayor, Aleksandar Šapić, "be held criminally liable for the damage caused to GSP, together with his assistant Miroslav Čučković".

-On 1 February, on the Day of the city and the three-month anniversary of the canopy collapse, large crowds gathered at the entrance to Novi Sad – columns of cars waited for hours at the toll gates to join the protests and blockade.
+On 1 February, on the City Day and the three-month anniversary of the canopy collapse, large crowds gathered at the entrance to Novi Sad; columns of cars waited for hours at the toll gates to join the protests and blockade.
 A long line of several hundred bikers was seen at the entrance to Novi Sad, and many farmers also joined the protest with their tractors.
 Around 3 pm, students blocked all three bridges in Novi Sad.
 Tens of thousands of citizens gathered, and the protest started with 15 minutes of silence.
 Two of the bridges were blocked for three hours, while Liberty Bridge was blocked for 24 hours.
-After the results of the plenum in which the citizens on the bridge voted, it was extended for three more hours in order to clean up the area.
+After the students on the bridge voted, it was extended for three more hours in order to clean up the area.

 In Čačak, teachers, professors and their students blocked the two bridges over the West Morava for an hour in support of the students in Novi Sad.
 Farmers have arranged for their tractors to be parked in front of the bridges, in order to protect the protesters.
 Citizens also protested in Kladovo, Krupanj, Kuršumlija, Prijepolje, Prokuplje and Žitorađa.
 Judges of the Basic and Higher Courts in Niš publicly supported the students' demands.
 In its prime-time news program, RTS briefly reported about the Novi Sad protest.
 This was condemned as "scandalous" and "biased" by the SNS.

-On 2 February, the Bar Association of Serbia announced a 30-day lawyers' strike.
-In Novi Sad, 671 taxi vehicles from Belgrade have organized a lift back to Belgrade for students, completely free of charge.
+On 2 February, the Bar Association of Serbia announced a 30-day strike.
+In Novi Sad, 671 taxi vehicles from Belgrade organized a lift back to Belgrade for students completely free of charge.
 On the same day, protests were organized in Bajina Bašta, Jagodina, Kosjerić, Šabac, Užice, Vlasotince and Vršac.
 In Šabac, students and teachers blocked the bridge over the Sava river for 225 minutes, 15 minutes for each of the 15 victims.
-In Užice, residents blocked the motorway by standing on the bridge above the Đetinja river despite freezing weather.
+In Užice, residents blocked the main motorway leading into the city by standing on the bridge above the Đetinja river despite freezing temperatures.